15 Best Cable Machine Leg Exercises (With Workout Routine)

 How To Do Cable Standing Leg Curl

 1. Stand next to a machine that has a floor-level pulley.
-Attach foot harness to a low pulley.
+Attach the foot harness to a low pulley.

 2. With a foot harness on one ankle, grasp the support bar with both hands and step back with the other foot.